merely-useful/py-rse/index.md

 ```

 We can't pass any arguments to `main` when we define entry points in our `setup.py` file,
-so we need to change this slightly:
+so we need to change our script slightly:

 ```python
 def parse_command_line():